ANTHELINAE, ANTHELIDAE, BOMBYCOIDEA

 (Photo: courtesy of Merlin Crossley, Melbourne, Victoria)

 This is a brown Caterpillar with black and yellow markings.
-It is hairy, although it is not as hairy as most Anthelids.
+It is hairy, although it is not as hairy as most Anthelid caterpillarss.

-The caterpillar appears to feed on various narrow-leaved Grasses ( POACEAE ), and grows to a length of about 4 cms.
+The caterpillar grows to a length of about 4 cms.

 Pupa from inside a cocoon